 Jointly funded by Trinity Hall and Melbourne Law School.
 Applicants must be current or former Melbourne Law School law students, and be accepted onto the LLM course at Cambridge.
 For more information please see the Faculty of Law website.

 Established to provide full or partial funding for one graduate student each year undertaking research in Engineering; either PhD, MPhil or MRes.
 The Studentships are open to UK, EU and overseas applicants.
 The Brockhouse and Underwood Studentships are awarded in alternate years.

-Established to provide full or partial funding for one graduate student each year undertaking research in the sciences or mathematics; either PhD, MPhil or MRes.
+Established to provide full or partial funding for one postgraduate student each year undertaking research in the sciences or mathematics; either PhD, MPhil or MRes.
 The studentship is open to UK, EU and overseas applicants.

-The NCRS was inaugurated in 2018 to support graduate students undertaking research for a MPhil degree in Cambridge in an area of research in a South Asian or a Middle Eastern research topic and is named for the historian and Domus Bursar (emeritus), Dr Nigel Chancellor.
-The studentship is open to Home/EU applicants only and will cover the composition fee for one graduate student undertaking an MPhil in either a South Asian or a Middle Eastern research Topic.
+The NCRS was inaugurated in 2018 to support postgraduate students undertaking research for a MPhil degree in Cambridge in an area of research in a South Asian or a Middle Eastern research topic and is named for the historian and Domus Bursar (emeritus), Dr Nigel Chancellor.
+The studentship is open to Home/EU applicants only and will cover the composition fee for one postgraduate student undertaking an MPhil in either a South Asian or a Middle Eastern research Topic.
 The conditions are otherwise identical to those for the College’s general Research Studentships.